qaalabs/fabric/docs/18-monitor-hub/instructions.md

 5. Close the **Details** pane and use the **Back to main view** button to return to the main monitoring hub page.

-## Customize monitoring hub views
+## Step 7: Customise monitoring hub views

 In this exercise you’ve only run a few activities, so it should be fairly easy to find events in the monitoring hub.
 However, in a real environment you may need to search through a large number of events.
-Using filters and other view customizations can make this easier.
+Using filters and other view customisations can make this easier.

 1. In the monitoring hub, use the **Filter** button to apply the following filter: